bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

 ...         ...      ...      ...
 =========== ======== ======== ===

-The first row of the should provide a unique name for each codec configuration for which test cases are to be generated with the left-most cell containing the text ``name``.
+The first row should provide a unique name for each codec configuration for which test cases are to be generated with the left-most cell containing the text ``name``.
 The remaining rows specify the parameters which define the codec configurations.
 Rows whose first column starts with a ``#`` are ignored (i.e. treated as comments).